What time is First Dates Hotel on TV?

 What time is it on TV?

-First Dates Hotel begins on Monday 8th January at 10pm on Channel 4.
+First Dates Hotel continues on Monday 15th January at 10pm on Channel 4.

 Where’s the new hotel?